IonutParau/glue_lang/DOCS.md

 For example, it can be used to get a value of one of its locals by setting a global to it.
 This is a fun little side-effect of `disassemble-ast-code`.

+Please note: The behavior can be counter-intuitive.
+This behavior is left to the internals of the interpreter, which means this behavior may also not be standard if someone makes another interpreter with a different way of internally handling things.

 ## str-split

 Takes a string and a seperator.